Top 10 Best Places to Visit in Turkey for First-Time Tourists

 7. Pamukkale

-Pamukkale is a mineral-rich hot spring in Turkey’s western foothills near Denizli.
+No.7 on our list of the best places to visit in Turkey, the city of Pamukkale is a mineral-rich hot spring in Turkey’s western foothills near Denizli.
 The name of this city means “cotton castle” in Turkish, which relates to the spring’s unique blue and white landscape that’s step-shaped and appears to be milky white at first glance.
-This distinctive white and blue step-like landform is developed after rainwater erosion and time precipitation as lime is the primary natural component of its geology.
+This distinctive white and blue step-like landform in the Pamukkale travertine terraces, is developed after rainwater erosion and time precipitation as lime is the primary natural component of its geology.

 The pure pool water reflects the stalactites and fluffy white ladder walls, which adds to the splendor and uniqueness of the hot springs.
 This hot spring has always been attached to the centuries-old myth of being the miracle water that cures illnesses, which made it a prized spot among the royal Ottoman family.